 The Shir Libeynu School: a supplemental program that will start right after Yom Kippur, on Sundays, at a downtown location.
 It is for children ages eight to 11 years old, and will run as a pilot project with a series of five-week sessions or units focusing on specific topics.
 This is a program that will be especially welcoming of those children who have had minimal or no formal Jewish education, and for whom this is a first learning experience about their heritage.
+This is a Sunday-morning program.

 The first unit’s topic is Jewish Stories: incorporating them from the Bible, the Torah, legends, history and other sources.